-BMI believes Iran's actual pharmaceutical import reliance is 40-50%, although we stress that this is a market from which it is difficult to obtain reliable information.
-Despite this, the outlook for Iran's domestic pharmaceutical sector has been more positive in recent months, with Deputy Minister of Health and Chairman of the Food and Drug Administration Rasul Dinarvand claiming in September 2014 that the drug supply crisis was over.
+Despite drug supply issues in recent years due to sanctions and exchange rate fluctuations, the outlook for Iran's domestic pharmaceutical sector has been more positive in recent months, with Deputy Minister of Health and Chairman of the Food and Drug Administration Rasul Dinarvand claiming in September 2014 that the drug supply crisis was over.
 He stated that medicine prices are now under control and customs clearance on imported medicine has resulted in an adequate supply.
-Nasser Riyahi, head of Iran's Drug Importing Union has stated that a large number of previously imported medicines are now manufactured by domestic companies, and the health ministry's policy is to restrict imports to further support the domestic industry.

 The Iranian pharmaceutical sector is made up of 89 local drugmakers and 93 pharmaceutical importers.
 Given the large number of local drugmakers, with the top 10 accounting for approximately 45% of the total consumption of locally produced medicines, the domestic industry is in need of consolidation.
 By contrast, three pharmaceutical importers, Cobel, Akbarieh and Behestan Darou, hold more than 10% of the total market of imported medicines consumption, while the top 10 account for approximately 73% of the market.
-Given their relative dominance, BMI believes that Cobel, Akbarieh and Behestan Darou stand to benefit the most from increased import reliance and that they will eliminate smaller players from the market.